 - For unified pricing rules with target CPM enabled:

-- The dynamic allocation temporary CPM will still be respected, ensuring publishers optimize overall yield—not just indirect yield at the expense of guaranteed demand sources.
+- The dynamic allocation temporary CPM is still respected, ensuring publishers optimize overall yield—not just indirect yield at the expense of guaranteed demand sources.

-- The floor will be dynamically adjusted to allow all your non-guaranteed demand sources like Authorized Buyers, Exchanges via Open Bidding, and remnant line items to win more auctions, increasing your fill rate.
+- The floor is dynamically adjusted to allow all your non-guaranteed demand sources like Authorized Buyers, Exchanges via Open Bidding, and remnant line items to win more auctions, increasing your fill rate.

 Query 1: Bid from Buyer A @$2.10, Bid from Buyer B@$2.05